Orla Tinsley

-Orla Tinsley is a journalist, campaigner and multimedia artist from County Kildare in Ireland.
+Orla Tinsley is an Irish journalist, campaigner and multimedia artist.

 Work

 Tinsley began writing for The Irish Times on the state of cystic fibrosis care in Ireland in 2005 when they were 18.
-Their work launched a decade long campaign to improve healthcare services and awareness of cystic fibrosis in Ireland.
-The campaign spanned several years and became a nationwide community effort sustained by Tinsley's articles in The Irish Times about lack of facilities, the deaths of their friends and the stories and energy of people with CF and their families and communities around Ireland.
+Their work launched a decade-long campaign to improve awareness of and healthcare services for cystic fibrosis in Ireland.
+The campaign became a nationwide community effort, sustained by Tinsley's articles in The Irish Times about lack of facilities, the deaths of friends, and the stories and energy of people with CF and their families and communities around Ireland.

-When Tinsley was 10 they returned to school after a prolonged hospitalization into a lesson on Seamus Heaney's poem Mid-Term Break.
-They have cited this poem as having a profound effect on helping them understand death in a way that could not be communicated otherwise.
-They began writing poetry.
-Two years later they won the Holy Family Secondary School Junior Poetry Cup and joined Kildare Youth Theatre.

 In September 2008, for their work they were named Rehab Young Person of the Year In April 2009, they appeared on Late Late Show after writing several pieces in The Irish Times holding government to account on broken promises to build an adult cystic fibrosis unit in Dublin.